Gwendolyn Yates Whittle

-Gwendolyn Yates Whittle (born 1961) is a three-time Academy Award-nominated sound editor.
+Gwendolyn Yates Whittle (born 1961) is an Academy Award winning sound editor.
 She has worked on over 120 films to date.
 She has won 5 Golden Reel Awards at the Motion Picture Sound Editors.
 She is a member of Skywalker Sound.

 Oscar nominations

 Two nominations are in the category of Best Sound Editing and one is in the category of Best Sound.